 What can I expect if I enroll in HPSP?

-HPSP is a monitoring program.
+HPSP (Health Professionals Services Program) is a monitoring program for health professionals in Minnesota.
 You can voluntarily self-report yourself, or, sometimes, your licensing Board may require that you do so as part of a discipline against your license.
 When you present to HPSP, you will be asked to sign a monitoring plan and participation agreement which empowers HPSP to supervise your practice, your mental health and/or your illness, condition, or addiction.
 Your Participation Agreement will likely be for a term of 1-3 years.
-If, for any reason, you fail to uphold the requirements of your Participation Agreement, HPSP has the discretion to discharge you from the program at any time.
+If for any reason, you fail to uphold the requirements of your Participation Agreement, Health Professionals Services Program has the discretion to discharge you from the program at any time.
 And, if you are discharged from HPSP, they will report that information to your licensing Board.

-It is always a good idea to consult with an experienced license defense attorney prior to self-reporting to HPSP.
+It is always a good idea to consult with an experienced professional license defense attorney prior to self-reporting to HPSP in Minnesota.